Autonomous phase-sensitive radio-echo sounder theory#

 B = f_2 - f_1 # bandwidth

-Let’s define a simple function which returns the frequency of the signal as a (linear) function of time.
+Let’s define a simple function that returns the frequency of the signal as a (linear) function of time.
 So that later we can demonstrate what it looks like when the returned signal is delayed by a given time, we add to the function an optional delay in seconds.
-The bandwidth \(B\) and the center frequency \(f_c\) are set by the design of the radar.
+The sample frequency is set at 40 kHz by default.

 sampling_frequency = 40000 # [Hz]